quic-pro/eslint-config/README.md

    }
    ```

-   > If you are using TypeScript with React then you can also add "@quic-pro/eslint-config/typescript"
+   > If you are using TypeScript with React then you can also add "@quic-pro/eslint-config/typescript".
+See instructions above.

 ## License